DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

 *Output schema unknown*

 ### JobSchedule_Update
-This fully replaces all the updateable properties of the job schedule.
+This fully replaces all the updatable properties of the job schedule.
 For example, if the schedule property is not specified with this request, then the Batch service will remove the existing schedule.
 Changes to a job schedule only impact jobs created by the schedule after the update has taken place; currently running jobs are unaffected.

 ```js